vuejs/eslint-plugin-vue/docs/rules/attribute-hyphenation.md

 - `"always"` (default) ...
 Use hyphenated name.
 - `"never"` ...
 Don't use hyphenated name except the ones that are ignored.
 - `"ignore"` ...
 Array of ignored names
+- `"includeSlots"` ...
+Will lint attributes on slot elements when set to true

 ### `"always"`